billymwangi/skincare-recommender-system/README.md

 # skincare-recommender-system

 ## Introduction
 This repository contains code and resources for a skincare recommender system project.
 The primary objective of this project is to analyze skincare data and provide personalized recommendations to users.
-By exploring various skincare patterns and gaining insights into different skincare products, this system aims to assist individuals in achieving healthier and more vibrant skin.

 ## Table of contents
 - [Business Overview](#business-overview)